 Second-degree tear.
 This type of perineal tear is the most common type that occurs during childbirth and is deeper than a first-degree tear.
 It involves the skin and muscle of the perineum and may extend deep into the vagina.
 A second-degree tear usually requires stitches and will generally heal within a few weeks.

 Third-degree tear.
 This type of perineal tear extends to the muscle around your anus.
-You may need anesthesia and have it repaired in the operating room.
+You will also need stitches to have it repaired.
 A third-degree tear may take longer than a few weeks to heal.
 You may have complications such as leaking stool and painful intercourse.

 Fourth-degree tear.
 This type of perineal tear is the most severe.
 It extends through the muscles around the anus and into the mucous membrane that lines the rectum.
-A fourth-degree tear will usually need to be repaired in the operating room with anesthesia.
-You may also need a more specialized type of repair.
+A fourth-degree tear will usually need a more specialized type of repair.
 Healing may take longer than a few weeks.
 As with a third-degree tear, you may have complications such as leaking stool and painful intercourse.